What is in this leaflet

 The label on the container that the tablets were supplied in will give the same information.
 If there is something that you do not understand ask either your doctor or pharmacist.

-It is usual for the dose of Lamotrigine GH tablets to start at quite a low level and be slowly increased during the first few weeks of treatment.
-The doses that your doctor prescribes will generally depend on any other anti-epileptic medications you are taking, and your response to Lamotrigine GH tablets.
+It is usual for the dose of Lamotrigine GH to start at quite a low level and be slowly increased during the first few weeks of treatment.
+The doses that your doctor prescribes will generally depend on any other anti-epileptic medications you are taking, and your response to Lamotrigine GH.

-If you are about to start or stop taking contraceptive pills while taking Lamotrigine GH tablets, your doctor may need to adjust the dose of Lamotrigine GH depending on how well your condition is being treated.
+If you are about to start or stop taking contraceptive pills while taking Lamotrigine GH, your doctor may need to adjust the dose of Lamotrigine GH depending on how well your condition is being treated.

 You should tell your doctor if there are any changes in your menstrual pattern, such as breakthrough bleeding.